Belfast – the beautiful capital city of Northern Ireland in the Irish province of Ulster.

 Going to Belfast, or even the closer city of Newry (a popular destination for cut-price groceries) was a heart-in-mouth experience at times as children, least of all going through intimidating border checks manned by Army men with fully-loaded ammunition.
 An even bigger worry was the threat of being a car bomb target because of a southern registration plate.
 These were everyday stories which our parents would often tell us.

 Passing by the picturesque mountainous passage between the two territories, an army watch tower peers down upon you from its vantage point.
 As you enter each town, streets lined with Union Jacks are followed by areas where the Tricolour flies defiantly proudly.
-Certain areas are vehemently Unionist (want to uphold the union to the UK) and others are staunchly Reupblican (proudly aligned to the Republic of Ireland).
+Certain areas are vehemently Unionist (want to uphold the union to the UK) and others are staunchly Reupblican (proudly aligned to the Republic of Ireland, and hoping for a United Ireland).
 Let’s just say, you needed your wits about you to say the least.

 These days, following the Peace Process and the Good Friday Agreement of 1997, it’s an absolute joy to travel between the two and would be a sin if we didn’t, considering how close we are.
 Relations are far friendlier, though that’s not to say that trouble, aggression and animosity has completely ceased… and it won’t in the immediate future either.
 But we can say that Belfast in our lifetime has fabulously flourished beyond recognition.
-Plus, 2016 is Northern Ireland Year of Food & Drink, which is a great excuse to visit!
-We spent some time there recently for a quick (long overdue) trip – our first in a few years – and packed as much in as possible, so we’ll share it with you.
+Plus, 2016 was the Northern Ireland Year of Food & Drink, which brought the provenance of it’s produce to the forefront!

 Begin by dropping your bags wherever you’re staying and making a bee line for Established Coffee – an industrial-style coffee joint (polished concrete floor; central wooden communal table; lots of glass; focal point brew bar) serving coffee from one of Dublin’s finest roasteries, 3FE, and a wide selection of cakes, sandwiches and lunch dishes.
 The space is also well-stocked with coffee equipment – filter papers, Chemex, Aeropress, scales, etc.